-Learn how to maximize space and pack like a pro.
-The ten packing tips below will help your family consolidate down to a single suitcase for your next trip!
-A big thanks to EzPacking for sponsoring today’s post.
+Learn the best way to pack a suitcase; how to maximize space & pack like a pro.
+The packing tips below will help your family consolidate down to a single suitcase!
+A big thanks to our affiliate EzPacking for sponsoring today’s post.

 The excitement is tangible.
 As we drive to the airport, the kids are full of energy.
 With all the commotion, it sounds like they’re bouncing off the walls.
 I look into the backseat and smile; seatbelts are holding them safely in place.
 I run through my mental checklist again: wallet, phone, carry-on backpack, suitcase.
 My husband drops us off in front of Delta, so we can check our bag while he parks the car.
 As I pop the suitcase handle and wheel it up to the airport, I smile.